A density version of the Halpern-L\"{a}uchli theorem: Introduction

 \subsection{Statement of the problem and the main result}

 Ramsey Theory is the collection of a number of partition results asserting that for every finite coloring of a ``structure" one can find a ``substructure" which is monochromatic.
 In several cases, however, one can actually prove a significantly stronger \textit{density} result asserting that every large subset of a ``structure" must contain a ``substructure".
 This phenomenon, investigated from the early beginnings of Ramsey Theory, has seen some dramatic developments in recent years and, by now, there are several results in this direction.
-A well-known and illuminative example is the density version of the Hales-Jewett Theorem \cite{HJ} obtained by H. Furstenberg and Y. Katznelson in \cite{FK} (see, also, \cite{Au,Po}).
+A well-known and illuminative example is the density version of the Hales--Jewett Theorem \cite{HJ} obtained by H. Furstenberg and Y. Katznelson in \cite{FK} (see, also, \cite{DKT2}).

-The main goal of the present paper is to prove a density version of the Halpern-L\"{a}uchli Theorem \cite{HL}.
-The Halpern-L\"{a}uchli Theorem is a rather deep pigeon-hole principle for trees.
-It was discovered in 1966, three years after the discovery of the Hales-Jewett Theorem, as a result needed for the construction of a Model of Set Theory in which the Boolean Prime Ideal Theorem is true but not the full Axiom of Choice (see \cite{HLevy}).
+The main goal of the present paper is to prove a density version of the Halpern--L\"{a}uchli Theorem \cite{HL}.
+The Halpern--L\"{a}uchli Theorem is a rather deep pigeonhole principle for trees.
+It was discovered in 1966, three years after the discovery of the Hales--Jewett Theorem, as a result needed for the construction of a Model of Set Theory in which the Boolean Prime Ideal Theorem is true but not the full Axiom of Choice (see \cite{HLevy}).
 The original proof was based on tools from Logic; since then, other proofs have been found some of which are purely combinatorial (see \cite[\S 3]{To2} for a detailed exposition).
 It has been the main tool for the development of Ramsey Theory for trees, a rich area of Combinatorics with important applications in Functional Analysis and Topology (see, for example, \cite{Bl,C,CS,G,Ha,Ka,La,LSV,Mi1,Mi2,PH,To2} and \cite{ADK1,ADK2,D,DK,To1} for applications).

-The Halpern-L\"{a}uchli Theorem has several equivalent forms (see \cite[\S 3.1]{To2}).
-To proceed with our discussion it is useful at this point to recall one of these forms, known as the ``strong subtree version of the Halpern-L\"{a}uchli Theorem". \begin{thm} For every $d\meg 1$ we have that $\hl(d)$ holds, i.e. for every tuple $(T_1,...,T_d)$ of uniquely rooted and finitely branching trees without maximal nodes and for every finite coloring of the level product
+The Halpern--L\"{a}uchli Theorem has several equivalent forms (see \cite[\S 3.1]{To2}).
+To proceed with our discussion it is useful at this point to recall one of these forms, known as the ``strong subtree version of the Halpern--L\"{a}uchli Theorem". \begin{thm} For every $d\meg 1$ we have that $\hl(d)$ holds, i.e. for every tuple $(T_1,...,T_d)$ of uniquely rooted and finitely branching trees without maximal nodes and for every finite coloring of the level product

 of $(T_1,...,T_d)$ there exist strong subtrees $(S_1, ..., S_d)$ of $(T_1,...,T_d)$ having common level set such that the level product of $(S_1,...,S_d)$ is monochromatic. \end{thm} We recall that a subtree $S$ of a tree $(T,<)$ is said to be \textit{strong} if: (a) $S$ is uniquely rooted, (b) there exists an infinite subset $L_T(S)=\{l_0< l_1< ...\}$ of $\nn$, called the \textit{level set} of $S$, such that for every $n\in\nn$ the $n$-level $S(n)$ of $S$ is a subset of $T(l_n)$, and (c) for every $s\in S$ and every immediate successor $t$ of $s$ in $T$ there exists a unique immediate successor $s'$ of $s$ in $S$ with $t\mik s'$.
 The last condition is the most important one and expresses a basic combinatorial requirement, namely that a strong subtree of $T$ must respect the ``tree structure" of $T$.
 The notion of a strong subtree was highlighted with the work of K. Milliken \cite{Mi1,Mi2} who used Theorem \ref{t11} to show that the family of strong subtrees of a uniquely rooted and finitely-branching tree is partition regular.